 And here's how it happened.

 So you know what I did?
 I started walking.
 I dragged my sad, sorry carcass off the couch and made myself walk for 10 minutes a day.
 And then twenty.
 And then thirty.
 I made it my number one priority, the one thing I absolutely had to do, even if I did it in 5 minute increments, and even if I did it at 12:00 at night.
-I became kind of obsessed with stomping around the house.
+I became obsessed with stomping around the house.
 I wouldn't even let myself stop for back pain, for calf cramps.
 I just stretched awhile and kept going.

 And that obsession was the rope that helped me climb out of the hole.
 By focusing on one thing with a crazed, rabid weasel-like intensity, I didn't focus as much on what a failure I was.
 Because I was too busy following through.
 And then I was too busy surpassing my expectations (walking outside!
 Walking 30 and 40 minutes at a time!
 Getting a full hour of exercise a day).
 And now I'm too busy creating this new part of my identity.
 I'm not the girl who sits on the couch all day.
 I'm the girl who walks everywhere.

 And no, my life isn't all the way back on track.
 I still miss that black lab like crazy; I'll meet a lot of dogs in my life and have lots of canine best friends, but he's someone irreplaceable and special.
 And I still don't know what to do with my life.
 But since I started walking, I've been enthusiastic about something.
 I get to explore the neighborhood!
-Go a different way every day.
+To go a different way every day.
 I've also started eating better -- skipping the dozen cookies every day and renewing my friendship with fruits and veggies.
 Hopefully this will get rid of the extra *mumblemumble* pounds I put on this year.

 I'm also not going to tell you to make a gratitude list.
 Here's what I think about those.